-Franziska Steiof was born in Offenbach in 1962.
+Franziska Steiof was born in Offenbach in 1962 and died 23rd January 2014 in Hamburg.
 She studied law and education and found her way to the stage through studying theatre education with Professor Peter Jochimsen and through working as assistant director at the Theater Kiel and the Theater im Werftpark.

 Franziska Steiof has worked as a director and author for theatres including the Schauspiel Hanover, the Schauspielhaus Düsseldorf, the Grips Theater Berlin, the Landestheater Schleswig, the Theater im Zentrum in Vienna, the Städtische Bühnen Kiel, and with the independent group DeichArt.
 Franziska Steiof writes plays for children and adults.
 Her productions have been invited to many festivals, including “Augenblickmal” in Berlin on two occasions.
 She was awarded the IKARUS theatre prize in 2006 and 2011 for her productions “Nelly Goodbye” and “So lonely”.
 She was nominated for the German Children’s Theatre Prize and the Mühlheim Children’s Play Prize in 2010 for the play “Undine, die kleine Meerjungfrau” (Undine, the little mermaid), which she wrote for the Junges Schauspielhaus Düsseldorf.
 Her productions “Norway, today”, and “Baden gehen” (Going swimming) were nominated for the Friedrich Luft Prize of the City of Berlin.

 Franziska Steiof always knows exactly what she wants.
 At rehearsals, she brings artists together, skilfully mediating when there are conflicts, with the aim of concentrating on the main thing - a relaxed performance.
 She sets the framework and within it leads the actors entrusted to her through the adventure of the production sensitively and challengingly, but confidently.